m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 Either that, or one of the early-adopter "miners": the original "investors" in a currency that by design concentrates wealth into their hands like a pyramid scheme.
 The more people use bitcoin, the more the price rises - but for every dollar the bitcoin "market cap" increases by, 25 cents or more of that value goes to its original inventor ("Satoshi"), and the distribution of the other 75 cents is just as inequitable.

-I suggested to a friend who makes money bitcoin "mining" that he was getting an unearned windfall; he replied that no, he was earning his mining fees by providing a service to other people by validating the blockchain[6].
+I suggested to a friend who makes money bitcoin "mining" that he was getting an unearned windfall; he replied that no, he was earning his mining fees by providing a service to other people by validating their transactions[6].
 Fine, but who is this service valuable to?
 Once again, it comes down to criminals - no different from being a bookkeeper for the mob.

 When a guy walks into a fancy hotel with a duffel bag full of cash, the probabilities are enough to arouse suspicion - sure, he might've come buy it honestly, but what's the most likely possibility?
 It might not be grounds to refuse service, but it's grounds to be wary.
 When a landlord asks to be paid in cash, even the most naive and trusting tenant would assume it's for the sake of tax evasion or worse, and refuse (or else ask for a cut of the profits).